whoisjorge/wordpress-child/README.md

 # wordpress-child

-> A minimalistic WordPress child theme boilerplate with basic setup of VSCode and Prettier to enforce a consistent coding style for the PHP language.
+> An intuitive WordPress child theme boilerplate with basic setup of VSCode and Prettier to enforce a consistent coding style for the PHP language.

 ## Requirements